blurstudio/hab/README.md

 The [maya2024](tests/distros/maya2024/2024.0/.hab.json) testing example shows a way to centralize the path to the Maya bin directory.
-This way automated tools can easily change the install directory of maya if it needs to be installed into a custom location on specific workstations, or remote computers.
+This way automated tools can easily change the install directory of maya if it needs to be installed into a custom location on specific workstations, or remote workstations.

 Note: Using hard coded paths like `maya_root_windows` should be avoided unless you really can't use `relative_root`. `relative_root` is more portable across